A generalized central limit theorem for critical marked Hawkes processes: Results

 The stable process $\zeta$ appearing in Theorem \ref{thm:main} has the following properties: \begin{prop} The process $\zeta$ given by \eqref{e:limit_proc} has a modification with continuous sample paths and it is self-similar with index $H=\frac{1+\alpha(2+\beta)}{1+\beta}$. \end{prop}

-We were not able to prove convergence in the Skorokhod space $D([0,\infty))$ of the processes $X_T$ in the full generality of Theorem \ref{thm:main}(b).
+We will now discuss the functional convergence of the process $X_T$ given by \eqref{e:XTproc}.
+In what follows $D([0,\infty))$ is the Skorokhod space of c\`adl\`ag functions equipped with the usual $J_1$ topology.
+We were not able to prove convergence $D([0,\infty))$ of the processes $X_T$ in the full generality of Theorem \ref{thm:main}(b).
 However, we can do this under an additional, technical assumption on $\varphi$, that seems to be quite natural.

 From \eqref{e:IR} it follows that under Assumption \ref{ass:phi_alpha}

 Note that since $\alpha<1$ then $(t^\alpha-s^\alpha)\le (t-s)^\alpha$ for $t\ge s$.
 It is therefore quite natural to expect that under some regularity condition on $\varphi$ we should have